yxleong/NTUST-assignments/OOP/Coursework302_TextBasedHistogram/README.md

 12 grade(s) of 4
 8 grade(s) of 5
 ```

+## Note
+* The input file grade.txt is provided
+* The output file grades.Output has been attached.

 ## Additional Information
 * Easy, only basic programming language syntax and structure are needed.